Thomas Francis Carter: Life and career

 Carter was awarded a PhD from Columbia University, and in 1924 was invited to join their Chinese faculty, finally becoming head of department.
-Sadly, Carter's academic career was short.
-In 1925 he fell ill and died just as his book emerged from the press.
+In 1925 Carter fell ill in New York City, and died just as his book emerged from the press.
 The Invention of Printing in China and its Spread Westwards, has been acknowledged as a classic.
 A new edition appeared in 1931, and a revised edition undertaken by his successor at Columbia, Dr. Carrington Goodrich, appeared in 1955.
 While much of its content has by now been overtaken by subsequent research and archeological discoveries, Carter's book was a ground-breaking contribution to the subject and even now much (such as his chapter on paper) remains relevant.
-Carter also contributed a chapter on the spread of printing from China to the West in Arthur Waley's 1924-5 Year book.
+Carter also contributed a chapter on the spread of printing from China to the West in Arthur Waley's 1924–5 Year book.

 In 1930 his wife Dagny Carter remarried, to the architect Henry Killam Murphy.
 She remained dedicated to the memory of her first husband and was instrumental in the publication of the revised edition of his book in 1955.
 Almost all biographical information in this article is drawn from Dagny Carter's memoir of him in the preface to this edition.